niharhEAVR/Cohort-3.0-Webdev/class_11/01_notes/02_auth.md

 ---

-# today we are learning Token-Based Authentication
+#  Today we are learning Token-Based Authentication

 To see an example of **Token-Based Authentication** on a website, here’s what you could look for, and I'll explain how you can view this in action using developer tools in a browser.